kusumbhatt/tracalorie/README.md

 * Add a meal
 * Delete a meal
 * Update a meal
-* Get Track of the total calories taken
+* Get Track of the total calories added

 The website is using the local storage of the browser for storing the data.